the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### working in a team (TEAM)
-Threre are various facets to working in a team.
+There are various facets to working in a team.
 They range from functioning in a team to leading a team.
 It includes following measures that increase team cohesion like performing code reviews.